setrar/dsp/courses/README.md

 e^{j\omega_0t} \to j = \sqrt{- 1}
 ```

-Difference between a mathematician and an engineer, i represents current
+> Difference between a mathematician and an engineer, i represents current then j is used instead